Maximal inequality of Stochastic convolution driven by compensated Poisson random measures in Banach spaces: Maximal inequalities for stochastic convolution

+Before proceeding with proofs, let us point our an important ingredient of the above result, i.e. the c\`adl\`g property of the stochastic convolution process $u$.
+This topic has attracted recently an attention even in the Hilbert space setup because of the counterexample presented in \cite{[Brz+5]} and a positive result given in \cite{[Liu+Zhai_2012]}.

-So, again by the Lebesgue Dominated Convergence Theorem, the second term also converges to $0$ as $t\downarrow r$ or $r\uparrow t$.
-Therefore, the process $u$ is continuous in the $p$-mean.
-Since by Proposition 3.6 in \cite{[Da prato]}, every adapted and stochastically continuous process on an interval $[0,T]$ has a predictable version on $[0,T]$, we conclude that the process $u(t)$, $0\leq t\leq T$ has a predictable version.
+\begin{remark} It is worth pointing out that since by \cite[Proposition 3.6]{[Da prato]}, every adapted and stochastically continuous process on an interval $[0,T]$ has a predictable version on $[0,T]$, we conclude that the process $u(t)$, $t \geq 0$ has a predictable version.
+Henceforth, when we study the stochastic convolution process, we refer to the version of it that is c\`{a}dl\`{a}g and its supremum over every compact interval $[0,T]$ is $\mathcal{F}_T$-measurable. \end{remark}